dribdat/dribdat/USAGE.md

 ![](dribdat/static/img/screenshot_admin_projects.png)

-The look and feel of the project view can be customized with CSS, and shows challenges and projects, with a rating of how completely they are documented.
+Here you can see challenges and projects, with a rating of how completely they are documented.
 In the `Events` screen there are links to a *Print* view for a summary of all projects on one page, and the ability to *Embed* results into another website.
+The look and feel of the projects as well as instructions for teams can be customized per-event.

+You can pre-configure **Categories** for your site or a specific event, as well as **Roles** in the `Presets` section of the admin.
+For example, you could define the following Roles:

+- 🖍️ Designer
+- ⚙️ Enabler
+- 💡 Facilitator
+- 🛡️ Organizer

 ## I want to use this elsewhere